 Just hours after his release from Victor Verster prison on the outskirts of Paarl, South Africa, Nelson Mandela made his way to Cape Town’s City Hall, following 27 years of imprisonment by the country’s apartheid regime.
-Here, from a jam-packed balcony overlooking Darling Street in February 1990, he delivered his first remarks as a free man on February 11, 1990.
+Here, from a jam-packed balcony overlooking Darling Street Mandela delivered his first remarks as a free man on February 11, 1990.
 “Comrades and fellow South Africans, I greet you all in the name of peace, democracy and freedom for all,” he said to a jubilant crowd of thousands.
 This speech is widely considered to be one of the most significant events on Mandela’s path to the South African presidency, which led to the end of South Africa’s brutal apartheid system in 1994 after almost a half century.

 Remembering a historic figure

-In the meantime, visitors to South Africa can also arrange their own visits to the route’s individual locations.
-Outside Cape Town, travelers can trace Mandela’s footsteps in places such as Johannesburg, which is home to the Apartheid Museum and the late president’s former home in the township of Soweto, where Mandela and his family lived from 1946 to 1996.
-The trail also includes the Nelson Mandela Capture Site in the KwaZulu-Natal province, where Mandela was arrested while posing as a chauffeur on a trip between Durban and Johannesburg (after evading apartheid authorities for 17 months).
+Outside of Cape Town, travelers can trace Mandela’s footsteps in places such as Johannesburg, which is home to the Apartheid Museum and the late president’s former home in the township of Soweto, where Mandela and his family lived from 1946 to 1996.
+The trail also includes the Nelson Mandela Capture Site in the KwaZulu-Natal province, where Mandela was arrested on August 5, 1952, while posing as a chauffeur on a trip between Durban and Johannesburg (after evading apartheid authorities for 17 months).
 Today, the capture site is marked by a monumental sculpture, which was unveiled on the 50th anniversary of Mandela’s arrest.